The Farnsworth Multi-Cultural Boys Group is led in circle.

 Restorative Practices began as means for SPFE to address school discipline issues during our 2015-16 contract negotiations.
 Through our partnership with Saint Paul Public Schools and their Office of College and Career Readiness, Restorative Practices in Saint Paul has become a model for a healthy, racially equitable school culture.

-SPFE won an agreement in 2016 with our school district to initiate Restorative Practice pilot sites in stages over the following three years.
+SPFE won an agreement in 2016 with our school district to initiate Restorative Practice pilot sites.
+The program has continued to expand in St. Paul in the subsequent years.

-- Schools for Year 1: American Indian Magnet School, Maxfield Elementary School, Murray Middle School, Farnsworth Aerospace Upper School, Johnson High School, and Riverview West Side School of Excellence
+- Year 5: American Indian Magnet School, Maxfield Elementary School, Murray Middle School, Farnsworth Aerospace Upper School, Johnson High School, and Riverview West Side School of Excellence

-- Schools for Year 2: Eastern Heights Elementary, Parkway Montessori Community Middle School, Washington Technology Magnet School
+- Year 4: Eastern Heights Elementary, Parkway Montessori Community Middle School, Washington Technology Magnet School

-- Schools for Year 3: Battle Creek Middle, Central High School, Nokomis Montessori North
+- Year 3: Battle Creek Middle School, Central High School, Nokomis Montessori North